OAINet/OAINetCore/README.md

 # OAINet
-OAINet for OpenAINetwork, is a open, decentrilized network to train ia models and share your calculation power.
+OAINet for OpenAINetwork, is an open and decentralized network to train AI models and share your calculation power.

-## Objectivs
+## Goals
-This project has many objectivs:
+This project has many goals:
-- To create a safety and performant plateform to train ia model.
+- To create a safe and performant plateform to train AI models.
-- To create a strong IA community.
+- To create a strong AI community.
-- To do grow up the ia world.
+- To grow the world of ia.

 ## Technologies used for the project
 - .Net 7/8 with C#
 - Tensorflow

-## For do this project
+## To contribute

 We need to complete the **[TODO](https://github.com/S0dlive/OAINet/tree/master/TODO.md)** list.